-If your final destination is Sintra, then catch the urban train service that departs from Sete Rios train station (see link to guide).
-There are also train service to Setubal from Sete Rois train station, and these are operated by Fertagus (https://www.fertagus.pt/)
+If your final destination is Sintra, then catch the urban train service that departs from Sete Rios train station.
+There are also train services to Setubal from Sete Rios train station, and these are operated by Fertagus (https://www.fertagus.pt/)

 Related articles: Lisbon taxi guide - Lisbon metro – Lisbon to Sintra guide